alphagov/govuk-developer-docs/source/manual/assets.html.md

 * Asset files can be replaced, and a request to the original path redirects to the replacement.
 Currently only Whitehall and Specialist Publisher support this.

-Note: Asset Manager now also stores the asset files as objects in an S3 bucket (i.e. `govuk-assets-production` in production) and instructs Nginx to proxy requests to them.
-Thus the Asset Manager portion of the NFS mount is now largely redundant and the files on it will shortly be removed.